 We are designing our imaging solutions to address next generation military requirements and the dynamic applications of the commercial markets.
-Forecast International estimated the military market for legacy night vision systems and research programs to be \$347 million in 2003.

 Military Long Range Target Identification - Current long-range nighttime surveillance systems are based on expensive thermal imaging camera systems, which image the thermal profile of a target.
 Thermal imaging systems become larger with increased range, which is problematic for aircraft and portable applications.
-Additionally, these systems only measure emitted heat and as a result produce relatively poor resolution images.
+Additionally, these systems only measure emitted heat and as a result produce poor resolution images.
 Moreover, long range infrared imaging systems deployed by the U.S. military are not significantly superior to infrared imaging systems available to potential adversaries.
 The rules of engagement for U.S. military forces require positive identification prior to attack.
 This puts U.S. forces at a disadvantage to adversaries who are willing to attack targets that have been detected, but not positively identified.
 Accordingly, there is a need for a cost effective, compact, long-range imaging solution for target identification.

 Head Mounted Night Vision Systems - Generation-III based night vision goggles, which have excellent extreme low light imaging performance, were widely deployed by the U.S. military for use by soldiers during the 1990's.
 However, these goggles are relatively large, heavy and lack video output.
-Additionally, potential adversaries are now deploying Generation-III+ goggles manufactured outside the United States with performance levels approaching that of Generation-III.
+Additionally, potential adversaries are now deploying Generation-II+ goggles manufactured outside the United States with performance levels approaching that of Generation-III.
 Accordingly, the U.S. Army has developed a roadmap to maintain extreme low light imaging dominance for the individual soldier.
 A key element of this roadmap includes a transition from bulky direct-view night vision goggles to a miniature head mounted imaging system, including an extreme low light camera and video display.
 This approach addresses size and weight issues and enables connectivity to a wireless network for distribution of the imagery and other information.
 These improvements need to be realized while minimizing the cost of each soldier's system.
 The U.S. Army plans to begin deployment of this type of system by 2006.